Shemika, Kentucky

 A Future Built on Care

 I made a promise that my daughter’s life would mean something beyond loss.
-I co-founded Zora’s Cradle in Louisville, Kentucky, so that no parent would have to navigate pregnancy, birth, or early parenthood alone.
+I committed myself to building community-based support so that no parent would have to navigate pregnancy, birth, or early parenthood alone.

-Zora’s Cradle provides community-based support, including housing assistance, prenatal and postnatal care, mental health services, and advocacy.
-The goal is simple.
-Support families early and consistently, before a crisis takes hold.
+That work has included housing support, prenatal and postnatal care, maternal mental health services, and advocacy rooted in dignity and trust.
+The goal has always been simple: support families early and consistently, before a crisis takes hold.

-Believing in babies means listening to families, supporting parents and investing in the earliest relationships that shape a child’s future.
+Believing in babies means listening to families, supportingĀ parentsĀ and investing in the earliest relationships that shape a child’s future.Ā Ā

 Share